SaarLevy/express-react-boilerplate/README.md

 npm run server
 ```

-Now have fun developing your appplication with any database, api architecture and production mode you want!!!
+Now have fun developing your appplication with any database, api architecture and production mode you want